source-foundry/path-inspector/README.md

 The project is in a very early stage of development and is not ready for general use.

+The following sub-command support is available:

+- `direction`: outermost contour path direction report (as of v0.2.0)
+- `path`: curve path report

 ## Installation

 pathins requires a Python 3.6+ interpreter.